Elementary Music Rhythm Reading – Standard Notation vs. Stick Notation

 The Kodály Method

-When a local college began offering Kodály certification courses I jumped right in with both feet.
+When a local college began offering Kodály certification courses I jumped in with both feet.
 The timing was perfect as I had finished my Masters degree but still didn’t feel prepared to teach young children.
+I embraced the Kodály method wholeheartedly following every step and all the techniques I had been taught while implementing the lessons in my elementary music classrooms.

 The year our second child went to kindergarten was the year I switched schools and returned to full-time music teaching.
-And year after year I felt the pressure to teach more with less time.
+And year after year I felt the pressure to teach more with less and less time.

 I dropped stick notation and redesigned my teaching materials to begin with iconic notation which led to straight to standard notation.
 My students learned quickly and the progress we made was noticed by parents, administrators, and other teachers.

-This does NOT mean I skipped the Kodály “prepare” phase of introducing each element aurally.
-It means when I introduced the notes visually, I used standard notation instead of stick notation.
+(This does NOT mean I skipped the Kodály “prepare” phase of introducing each element aurally.
+It means when I introduced the notes visually, I used standard notation instead of stick notation.)

 I felt guilty about this deviation from what I had been taught.
 I only told some of my closest music teacher friends.
 Then, I heard a nationally-known, well-respected music educator/presenter say she had been starting her early elementary kids reading standard notation for years.